Grab Your $10,000 Now! Enter your your information now for a chance to win. https://tundrafile.com/show.php?l=0&u=1045447&id=48181&tracking_id=

 If you are coming from Dhaka, you must first go to the Dinajpur district.
 From there, there are three ways to get to Kantaji Temple.

-You can take a bus from Dhaka to Dinajpur operated by a number of bus companies, including Shyamoli Paribahan and Hanif Enterprise, as well as a train ( Bangladesh Railway).
+You can take bus from Dhaka to Dinajpur operated by number of bus companies, including Shyamoli Paribahan and Hanif Enterprise, as well as train Bangladesh Railway).

-You can take a flight from Dhaka to Sayedpur Domestic Airport with Biman Bangladesh Airlines or US-Bangla Airlines if you're in a hurry.
+You can take flight from Dhaka to Sayedpur Domestic Airport with Biman Bangladesh Airlines or US-Bangla Airlines if you're in hurry.

 Comments